 Expectations Explanation 1 Title of the module EVALUATION 2 Short description of the content Creating meaningful online assessments poses distinct challenges for instructors accustomed to teaching in face-to-face contexts.
 It is possible to develop effective, rigorous online assessments but special attention needs to be given to alignment with learning outcomes, technological limitations and academic integrity.
 Just like in a traditional classroom, there is a wide range of effective assessment options that work well in the online learning environment.
 Being online can open up new possibilities that you might not have considered before.
 In this lesson, you will learn more about some of these strategies to help you choose and customise the assessment tasks for your course.
-3 Expected learning outcomes Differentiate between different forms of assessment, including authentic, formative, summative Identify the components of a balanced, comprehensive assessment strategy Design online assessments that demonstrate whether students have achieved the learning outcomes for your course Choose from a variety of online assessment strategies for your course Create effective and efficient feedback and grading practices using rubrics and appropriate technology tools of Culture, Technology and Trade
+3 Expected learning outcomes Differentiate between different forms of assessment, including authentic, formative, summative Identify the components of a balanced, comprehensive assessment strategy Design online assessments that demonstrate whether students have achieved the learning outcomes for your course Choose from a variety of online assessment strategies for your course Create effective and efficient feedback and grading practices using rubrics and appropriate technology tools

-4 Topics The following assignment types are the most common: 2 Short description of the content Assignment: UNERCOMPACT Student work online or in-person (on paper) and to provide them with grades and feedback in return.
+4 Topics The following assignment types are the most common: 2 Short description of the content Use assignments to collect student work online or in-person (on paper) and to provide them with grades and feedback in return.
 You can also create assignments to add columns in the grade book for participation and other completion-based grades.
-Quiz: UNERCOMPACT Student vork online or in-person (on paper) and other completion-based grades.
-Quiz: UNERCOMPACT Students in the grade book for participation and other completion-based grades.
-Quiz: UNERCOMPACT Students of question types to test your students' learning in an exam format.
+Quiz: Use quizzes to create a variety of question types to test your students' learning in an exam format.
 There are also options to create formative and self-assessments by creating practice quizzes and surveys.
-Discussion: UNERCOMPACT Students' engagement with specific course topics through their text, audio, or video-based responses to questions and prompts posed by you and/or their peers.
-Peer Review: UNERCOMPACT Students to provide feedback on another student's assignment enables students to provide feedback on another student's assignment submission.
+Discussion: Use discussions to evaluate students' engagement with specific course topics through their text, audio, or video-based responses to questions and prompts posed by you and/or their peers.
+Peer Review: A peer review assignment enables students to provide feedback on another student's assignment submission.
 Peer reviews are a tool that allows communication between students and can help students master the concepts of a course and learn from each other.
 Peer reviews can be assigned to show student names or display them anonymously.
-5 Teaching & Learning Methods, Strategies Teaching & Learning Methods, Strategies, 8 online assessment strategies for powerful insights without the paperwork.
-Peer assessment Independent projects Jigsaw projects Self-assessment Learning journals Portfolios Video presentations and podcasts Online discussion:
+5 Teaching & Learning Methods, Strategies Teaching & Learning Methods, Strategies, 8 online assessment strategies for powerful insights without the paperwork Peer assessment Independent projects Jigsaw projects Self-assessment Learning journals Portfolios Video presentations and podcasts Online discussion:

-7 Articulation of the unit Unit Unit 1: Module Overview: Online assessment First Reflection: Online assessment groups Unit 2: Assessment Design Aligned assessments: Students show what they know Varied assessments Online assessment strategies and tools Unit 3: Feedback and Grading The many forms of online feedback Rubrics: Helpful for Students/efficient for you Academic integrity online Module Quiz: Online assessment Unit 4: Build your course activity Build your course activity: Online Assessment 8 Self-evaluation and self- reflection Rubrics Reflective journals Blogs Portfolios 9 Module evaluation For module evaluation, trainees will be required to apply the above-mentioned online evaluation strategy.
+7 Articulation of the unit Unit Unit 1: Module Overview: Online assessment - First Reflection: Online assessment groups Unit 2: Assessment Design - Aligned assessments: Students show what they know - Varied assessments - Online assessment strategies and tools Unit 3: Feedback and Grading - The many forms of online feedback - Rubrics: Helpful for Students/efficient for you - Academic integrity online - Module Quiz: Online assessment Unit 4: Build your course activity - Build your course activity: Online Assessment Final Reflection: Online assessment groups 8 Self-evaluation and self- reflection RubricsReflective journalsBlogsPortfolios 9 Module evaluation For module evaluation, trainees will be required to apply the above-mentioned online evaluation strategy.
 At the end of the module, each trainee will make their evaluation, write their comments and complete the module.
-10 References/Add itional reading CLICK HERE Im CLICK HERE Im
+10 References/Add itional reading CLICK HERE CLICK HERE CLICK HERE COMMENTED